TheVDIGuys/Windows_10_VDI_Optimize/README.md

  ## Full Instructions (for Windows 10 2004, OR Windows 10 1909)
  **NOTE** The PowerShell command to start the optimization tool is the same on 1909 or 2004
-1. Download to the reference device, in a folder (ex.
+1. Download to the reference machine, in a folder (ex.
 C:\Optimize), this entire GitHub repository:</br>
 2. Start PowerShell elevated
 3. In PowerShell, change directory to the scripts folder (ex.
 C:\Optimize)
 4. Run the following PowerShell commands:</br></br>